Kiloma-Advanced-Solutions/to-do-bom/README.md

 1. **Project Setup:**
    - Initialize a new Next.js project:
      ```bash
-     npx create-next-app@latest to-do-bom
+     npx create-next-app@latest
      ```

-   - Configure project structure.
+   - Enter project name (to-do-bom)
+   - Approve all the steps (ESlint, TypeScript, App Router, etc.)

+2. **Configure Project Structure:**
+   - Organize the project into `app`, `components`, and `styles` directories.
+   - The `app` directory will contain subdirectories for each page and API route.

-2. **Authentication & Authorization:**
+3. **Authentication & Authorization:**
    - Install NextAuth.js:
      ```bash
      npm install next-auth
      ```
+   - Configure NextAuth.js in `app/api/auth/[...nextauth]/route.ts`.
-   - Create sign-up and login pages.
+   - Create sign-up and login pages in `app/signup/page.tsx` and `app/login/page.tsx`.
-   - Define user roles (admin, user) and protect routes based on roles.
+   - Implement role-based route protection using a higher-order component (HOC) in `hoc/withAuth.tsx`.

 ### Tasks

 1. Initialize the project and configure TypeScript.
-2. Set up the project structure with pages, components, and styles.
+2. Set up the project structure with `app`, `components`, and `styles` directories.
-3. Create the Sign Up page with a form and integrate it with the sign-up API.
+3. Create the Sign Up page with a form and integrate it with a Server Action for sign-up.
-4. Create the Login page with a form and integrate it with the login API.
+4. Create the Login page with a form and integrate it with NextAuth.js.
-5. Implement role-based route protection.
+5. Implement role-based route protection using an HOC.

 ---